dragonstw/socialnets18/README.md

 ## Course Policies
 ### Course Grade
-* 50% Lab Activities
+* 40% Lab Activities
-* 10% Midterm Exam
+* 20% Midterm Exam & Quizzes
 * 30% Final exam
-* 10% Participation (attendance, interaction in class, knowledge quizzes)
+* 10% Participation (attendance, interaction in class)

 For assigned Lab Activities, two things should be mentioned:
 * All assignments must be turned in by the due date.
 Students who leave _any one assignment_ unfinished at the and of the class will receive an `Fx` score for the whole course.
-* Youcan drop one of your assignment grades (i.e., it will not count toward your final score).
+* You can drop one of your assignment grades (i.e., it will not count toward your final score).

 Letter grades are given at 5-point intervals:
 * A+       90-100